-- Staff and customers will be encouraged to perform hand hygiene prior to touching any high-touch surfaces to reduce the prospect of contamination. - Businesses will ensure that all skin-touch surfaces are cleaned regularly using products that meet requirements for effectiveness against COVID-19 and in line with relevant guidelines including; - DOH: Environmental cleaning and disinfection principles for COVID-19 (click here). - Dining tables (and chairs if required) will be wiped and cleaned after each customer service. - Toilets, basins and bathroom facilities will be cleaned regularly with increased and scheduled frequency where practical.
+- Staff and customers will be encouraged to perform hand hygiene prior to touching any high-touch surfaces to reduce the prospect of contamination. - Businesses will ensure that all skin-touch surfaces are cleaned regularly using products that meet requirements for effectiveness against COVID-19 and in line with relevant guidelines including: - DOH: Environmental cleaning and disinfection principles for COVID-19 (click here).